Breakthrough Drug Donanemab: A Turning Point in Alzheimer’s Disease Treatment

 Experts said patients should be aware of the risks of treatment so they can choose whether to take these drugs.

-Professor Paresh Malhotra, chair of neurology at Imperial College London, said: “If the drug is approved in the UK, the NHS will need to adapt significantly to provide it and there will need to be an honest discussion between patients, carers and clinicians, about the benefits. risks associated with this type of treatment.
+Professor Paresh Malhotra, chair of neurology at Imperial College London, said: “If the drug is approved in the UK, the NHS will need to adapt significantly to provide it and there will need to be an honest discussion between patients, carers and clinicians, regarding the benefits. risks associated with this type of treatment.
 The UK’s regulator, the Medicines and Healthcare products Regulatory Agency (MHRA), will now determine whether both drugs are safe for use in the UK.
 These processes are likely to take at least 18 months, giving The health service took time to prepare for any mass deployment.

-Dr Susan Koolhaas, of Alzheimer’s Research UK, said today’s announcement “marks another milestone” after decades of research, adding, “We are entering a new era in which Alzheimer’s disease can be treated.
+Dr Susan Koolhaas, of Alzheimer’s Research UK, said today’s announcement “marks another milestone” following decades of research, adding, “We are entering a new era in which Alzheimer’s disease can be treated.
 As a potential first-generation treatment, the effects of dunanimab are modest, But these results provide further confirmation that removing amyloid from the brain can alter the course of Alzheimer’s disease, and may help people with this devastating disease if treated in time.
 Regulators need to weigh these benefits and risks before granting a license for use.

 1689695824